GabrielGrimberg/Processing-User-Interface/README.md

 ##### Update: 27th of November 2016
 Code has been heavily refactored, a lot of fixing done with the character select menu, navigation throughout the UI and now works, last task for this assignment is to make use of the file I/O and create some nice bar chart statistics for the chracters.

+Graphs have now been added both for Telos and Araxxor, the last part I look to get done is the live graph which shows the hits made by the boss.

+##### Testing
+Coming Soon...

+##### Evaluation
+Coming Soon...